fat1nad/Procedural-Animation-of-a-Fish/README.md

 Just to put it out there, I will be using Unity Hub to open this project.

 For the code, you will need your preferred IDE that works well with Unity (Visual Studio, Project Rider, MonoDevelop, etc.).

-___

-Programming knowledge is ideal since I will be going over the code.
-However, you will still be able to follow through and have a procedurally animated fish at the end without having to code, since the code is pre-provided.

 ## Software versions used